 What is the Helmet Policy?

-Skate Canada has mandated that all skaters up to, and including Stage 5 must wear a CSA-certified multi-impact hockey helmet.
+Skate Canada has mandated that all skaters up to and including Stage 5 must wear a CSA-certified multi-impact hockey helmet.
 Bicycle, ski or snowboard helmets are not allowed.
 There are no exceptions to this rule.
-For more information, you can read the Skate Canada's Helmet Policy FAQ.
+For more information, you can read Skate Canada's Helmet Policy FAQ.

 What's after CanSkate?